syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 The SfPopupLayout allows showing the pop-up content at various available positions.

-Following are the list of options available to show SfPopupLayout at various position.
+Following are the list of options available to show SfPopupLayout at various positions.

 <table>
 <tr>